Less Waste Better Baltimore: Rethinking Our Waste Management Future

 Status of the LWBB Master Planning Effort

-Following publication of the Task 5 and Task 7 reports, which together provide the basis for decision making on future waste diversion, recycling, and disposal options, the LWBB Team is actively engaged on drafting the Master Plan (Task 8).
-The Master Plan draws on the Task 5 and 7 reports to develop a set of recommendations based on actionable strategies and programmatic and infrastructure needs for the City to achieve the LWBB Plan’s goals of waste diversion and recycling.
+Following the publication of Task 5 and Task 7 reports, which together provide the basis for decision-making on future waste diversion, recycling, and disposal options, the LWBB Team is actively engaged in drafting the Master Plan (Task 8).
+The Master Plan draws on Task 5 and 7 reports to develop a set of recommendations based on actionable strategies and programmatic and infrastructure needs for the City to achieve the LWBB Plan’s goals of waste diversion and recycling.
 Among other factors, recommendations are made based on:

 - Estimated costs,

 - Projected performance and acceptability to residents and businesses,

 - Potential funding sources, including grants and options for private investment such as public-private partnerships, and

 - The potential roles of various actors within the private and public sectors, including City departments and agencies, elected officials, residents, nonprofits, and universities.

 Once available, the draft Master Plan will be presented for public review at a “town hall” style meeting.
 Public review feedback will be evaluated and incorporated into the Final Master Plan (Task 9), which will be finalized and presented to the Mayor, City Council, and the public (Task 10).

 Potential Improvements to the Current Diversion/Recycling System (Task 5) Report Completed